GIST-CSBL/BayeshERG/README.md

 # BayeshERG : A Bayesian Graph Neural Network for predicting hERG blockers
 BayeshERG Official Repository.
 This repository contains the pytorch implementation of BayeshERG and trained model to predict arbitrary compounds.
+The implementation of BayehERG has referred to the official implementation of related studies [1-3].
 The BayeshERG is developed with the python v3.6 and following packages:`dgl`, `pytorch`, and `rdkit`.